HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_nodeselectors.md

     purpose: ingress
 ```

-This configuration directs HAProxy to run nodes with the label purpose: `ingress`.
+This configuration directs HAProxy to run nodes with the label purpose: `haproxy `.

 Once install is completed, the pods are running on your desired node.
 For example `k8s-node-4`.